baconpaul/sample-creator/README.md

     - Loop Points - should we do something?
     - Implement "Latency Mode" for when resampling host
     - Implement polyphonic rendering
-    - Test then Start without a Stop gets the state confused
     - SFZ won't load in tal sampler.
 Why?